 The holiday period can be hard on the budget, and this isn’t helped by Christmas being a time where overspending is not uncommon.
 Here are a handful of tips on how to add to your bank balance a little bit, so you’ve got extra cash for when the Christmas season hits.

 A savings jar can be an easy way of building up a small but noticeable reserve of cash that could make a difference in the holidays.
 Buy a large coin tin or jar and dump any stray coins from your wallet into it at the end of every day.

-Even just a couple of months of habitual coin-dumping can leave you with a small but worthwhile sum, and those coins are better off in the tin then they are being spent on a morning coffee.
+Even just a couple of months of habitual coin-dumping can leave you with a small but worthwhile sum, and those coins are better off in the tin than they are being spent on a morning coffee.

 According to a recent report by Gumtree, the Australian second-hand economy is worth an estimated $34 billion, with the average household sitting on 25 unwanted items worth $4,200.

-— Woolworths (@woolworths) June 14, 2016
+— Woolworths (@woolworths) June 7, 2018

 And if you’re not averse to the idea of doing your grocery shopping online, sites like CashRewards often offer discounts and cashback on online vouchers for the big two supermarkets.
-This means if you shopped online, you could get $100 worth of groceries for closer to $90, or even $80!
+This means if you shopped online, you could get $100 worth of groceries for closer to $90, or even $80.

 6. Swap card for cash

 If you take a finite amount of cash with you and leave your card at home every time you go out, you make it impossible for yourself to spend more than your daily budget.
 This can help reduce the frequency with which you impulse buy, thus potentially making it easier to save money.